 Traditional Embroidery Workshops Held within the Danube Crafts Project

-Regional Development Agency for Bjelasica, Komovi and Prokletije has successfully implemented a series of traditional embroidery workshops within the Danube Crafts project, co-funded by the European Union through the Interreg Danube Region Programme.
+The Regional Development Agency for Bjelasica, Komovi, and Prokletije has successfully implemented a series of traditional embroidery workshops within the Danube Crafts project, co-funded by the EU through the Interreg Danube Programme.
+A total of 26 participants completed the training, confirming a strong community drive for revitalizing craft heritage.

 Leave a Reply